 If your cat is typically a bit of lap cat and generally very docile, you might be surprised to learn that they can also be extremely territorial.
 Even the most relaxed cat can completely change their demeanor when they believe their territory is threatened, and this can come as a shock to some owners.

-This doesn’t mean you need to be concerned, however, as being territorial is simply something that is engrained in their basic instinct.
+This doesn’t mean you need to be concerned, however, because being territorial is simply something that is engrained in their basic instinct.
 Territorial aggression in cats rarely leads to direct confrontation, and often simply means you’ll head a lot of angry rants between cats, until the unwelcome visitor leaves the area.

 Why Are Cats Territorial?